 These were the few films that highlighted some of the major attractions and sand locations of Goa.
 Although not very recent highlight in films, Goa .dates back to 1969 where the region was used as a prime shooting destination.
 Amitabh Bachchan’s debut film Saat Hindustani was shot here, Ek duje me liye, the national award film winner was also set in Goa.
 Apart from these, Khamoshi, Kabhi Haan Kabhi Naa and Josh made full use of the Goan beauty and originality of the location.

 Have you visited any of these places?
 Did it remind you of any film?
+Which of these movies shot in Goa are your favourites?
 Have we missed out on Goan location in any movie you’ve watched?
 Leave us your reviews in the comments section below!